VoiceZen/metacat/README.md

 # Metacat

 Fork from netflix metacat.
-Major differences
+Goals of this repo that are not in alignment with metacat.
 1. Connectors not part of repo
 1. ES as primary storage
+No timelines as usual :)

 ## Introduction